Misogyny & Flawed Femininity

 “Men need to be loved.
 Women don’t need to be loved, women need to be wanted.”

-What is love and how do we measure it?
+What is love, and how do we measure it?

-When Harper talked to Ethan in their room, and he proudly said — But I love you, and she answered, yeah whatever.
+When Harper spoke to Ethan in their room, and he proudly said, “But I love you,” her response was, “Yeah, whatever.
 But do you want me?
-Are you even attracted to me?
+Are you even attracted to me?”

 Ultimately, we all just want to be wanted.